Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the furnace to avoid damage.

-Flat filters ought to be replaced monthly, while pleated filters should be used for around three months.
-You may also buy a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more often.

 To make the process easier down the line, draw with a permanent writing tool on your furnace housing or ductwork to list the airflow direction and filter size.